sabre-io/dav/README.md

 * Username: testuser
 * Password: test

 **Please note:** Due to the webserver stack (nginx with varnish) some clients will not work correctly.
 At the very least this includes Finder and Cyberduck.
-Any client using chunked tranfter encoding or Expect: 100-Continue will fail.
+Any client using chunked transfer encoding or expect *100-Continue* will fail.

 The demo site is kindly hosted by sourceforge, so take it easy with the diskspace.
 It's limited!